ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 When you write an RDD that does a transformation, no actual work is done immediately.
 An action has to be called first, such as collect. ex:

 ![[Screenshot from 2024-10-21 11-05-50.png]]

+Spark code is converted to jobs, which consist of stages, which consist of tasks.
+Tasks run on a single CPU core